Don’t just discard your sourdough starter! Use that unfed starter in a new recipe. Here are some of the best.

 First of all, let me say that it IS important to discard a portion of your starter regularly.
 If you are keeping your starter on the counter like I recommend, there’s a lot of it.
 So if you don’t want to make one of these recipes, just give yourself permission to throw it in the trash.
 It’s like thinning the plants in your garden.
 Painful, but necessary.
 If you don’t do it, the whole effort will be wasted.

-Why you need these recipes
+Why you need sourdough discard recipes

 But if you have a collection of recipes made with sourdough discard, it becomes much easier to really discard your starter on schedule.